 Test and debug bots using Bot Framework Web Chat

-Since the Bot Framework Composer v1.4 release, you can use Bot Framework Web Chat within the Composer environment to test and debug your bots.
-This article will show you how to use Web Chat in Composer to test a bot locally, how to save a transcript from your Web Chat test for debugging, and how to use the Web Chat Inspector to view trace activities and bot state.
+This article shows you how to use Web Chat in Composer to test a bot locally, how to save a transcript from your Web Chat test for debugging, and how to use the Web Chat Inspector to view trace activities and bot state.

 With the current Web Chat integration: